CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/working-with-sap-business-one-web-client.md

 **Key steps for configuring CSP**:

-1. Identify the domains that require access to the Web Client.
+1. Identify the domains that requires access to the Web Client.
-2. Update the configuration file with the approved domains and the required CSP entries from the AppEngine panel.
+2. Update the configuration file with the approved domains.
-3. Test the integration to ensure everything works correctly.
+3. Test the integration to ensure everything functions correctly.

 ---
 By following these guidelines, you can efficiently configure and manage the CompuTec Web Client Start and its associated plugins, ensuring seamless operation of your SAP Business One system.
 If you need further assistance, feel free to reach out!